abseil/abseil.github.io/_posts/2018-05-31-regular-types.md

 const T b = SomeT();

 if (a == b) {

-  DoSomething(a);     // Won't modify the buffer,
-                      // provided our assumption on SomeT() is correct. assert(a == b);
+  // Won't modify the buffer, provided our assumption on SomeT() is correct.
+  DoSomething(a);

+  assert(a == b);
 }
 ```